Kashaket/soulengine/README.md

 1. Install php4delphi, synedit and CEF4Delphi Packages from the project's dir
 2. Open project file (SoulEngine.dpr or SoulEngine.dproj either)
-3. Compile project, the output binaries will be in `C:\DevelStudio 3.0Beta\`.
+3. Compile project, the output binaries will be in the `C:\DevelStudio 3.0Beta\`.

 If you see error when running binaries, rather components installed uncorrectly or DevelStudio 3.0.4